-7.4 RETRIEVING TROUBLE CODES FROM THE COMPUTER
+9.2 RETRIEVING TROUBLE CODES FROM THE COMPUTER

-- 7.4.1 In order to retrieve the trouble codes stored in the computer, locate the ALDL plug installed in Section 6.2.
-Turn the ignition on, BUT DO NOT START THE VEHICLE.
-Connect a jumper wire from the ALDL terminal "A" to terminal "B" see Figure 6.1 and observe the check engine light. - 7.4.2 After you have read any codes (remember the normal code 12) write them down for reference.
-Remove the jumper wire from the ALDL connector. - 7.4.3 Take the codes one at a time and match them to the codes in Table 7.1.
-This will tell you in which circuit the computer has detected a problem.
+- 9.2.1 In order to retrieve the trouble codes stored in the computer, locate the ALDL plug.
+Take a jumper wire and jump terminals A and B together.
+Turn the ignition switch to the "ON" position, but leave engine "OFF." - 9.2.2 After you have read all codes, write them down for reference.
+Turn the key "OFF."
+Remove the jumper wire from the ALDL.
+This procedure will take a few minutes.
+Do not rush. - 9.2.3 Take the codes one at a time and match then to the codes in TABLE 9.1.
+This will tell you in which circuit the computer has detected a problem with.

-Note: A code indicates a problem is a specific circuit, NOT THAT A PARTICULAR PART IS BAD.
+Note: A code indicates a problem in a specific circuit, NOT THAT A PARTICULAR PART IS BAD.

-- 7.4.4 Before taking more extensive corrective actions for any trouble codes, make sure that all connections on the indicated circuit, INCLUDING THE COMPUTER, are clean and tight.
+- 9.2.4 Before taking more extensive corrective actions for any trouble codes, make sure that all connections on the indicated circuit, INCLUDING THE COMPUTER, are clean and tight.
 Inspect the wiring in the circuit for any broken, shorted, or exposed wires.
-Finally, insure all grounds wires are clean and secure. - 7.4.5 If you are getting a code from your computer and need to clear the code, other than code 12, after you have replaced apart, readjusted a part, etc. You can do this by making the following steps:

-- A: Install a jumper wire from terminal A to terminal B

-- B: Ignition ON engine OFF

-- C: Move throttle from 0% (idle) to 100% (WOT) and back to 0%

-- D: Remove the jumper wire

-- E: Turn ignition OFF for at least 20 seconds

-- F: Ignition ON engine OFF

-- G: Recheck for codes
+Finally, insure all ground wires are clean and secure. - 9.2.5 Your ECM may have codes 51 & 81 stored in it.
+These codes automatically are put in at the time of the ECM programming from PERFECT. - 9.2.6 If you are getting a code from your computer and need to clear the code, other than code 12, after you have replaced a part, readjusted a part, etc. You can do this by making the following steps: - A: Install a jumper wire from terminals A to terminal B of the ALDL. - B: Ignition "ON" engine "OFF" - C: Move throttle from 0% (idle) to 100% (WOT) and back to 0%. - D: Remove the jumper wire. - E: Turn ignition "OFF" for at least 20 seconds. - F: Ignition "ON" but engine "OFF." - G: Recheck for codes.